 catatonia: A state of profound lack of movement and language, often including odd or unusual physical and verbal responses to stimuli.
 Sometimes alternates with periods of agitation and overexcitement.
 Can be associated with bipolar disorder, unipolar depression, schizophrenia, and other psychiatric and medical conditions.

 circadian rhythm: An individual's biological pattern of sleep, wakefulness, and energy that plays out through the course of a day.
 Some studies show that irregularities in a person's circadian rhythm can destabilize moods.

 cognitive behavioral therapy (CBT): A therapy that works at the intersection between thoughts, feelings, and behavior.
 It is an active process; the therapist teaches about concepts and strategies, and the patient practices new skills outside of the sessions.
-Many studies show that CBT is effective for treating depression, anxiety, obsessive compulsive disorder, insomnia, PTSD, and some pain syndromes.
+Many studies show that CBT is effective for treating depression, anxiety, obsessive compulsive disorder, insomnia, post-traumatic stress disorder (PTSD), and some pain syndromes.
 Researchers are studying its use in other conditions as well.

 comorbid: Any medical condition that presents along with and often independent from another condition.
 People who have bipolar disorder can have other comorbid conditions — such as attention deficit hyperactivity disorder (ADHD), alcoholism, or anxiety disorder — that complicate the diagnosis and treatment of bipolar disorder.